 Chronic venous insufficiency is a common cause of varicose veins and could be an indication of circulatory problems elsewhere in your body.
-The team of highly experienced vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, specializes in using minimally invasive vein treatments like sclerotherapy, phlebectomy, and radiofrequency ablation to reduce the problems caused by chronic venous insufficiency.
+The team of highly experienced vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, specializes in using minimally invasive vein treatments like sclerotherapy, phlebectomy, and radiofrequency ablation to reduce the problems caused by chronic venous insufficiency.
 If you have varicose veins or your legs often ache, call the Hamilton Vascular office nearest you or book an appointment online today.

 Chronic venous insufficiency is a circulation problem caused by the valves in your leg veins.
 These valves enforce a one-way system around your veins, ensuring blood flows back to your heart and preventing it from flowing the wrong way.